 The Residential Scholar Program:

-The School of Anthropology invites scholars from all anthropological subdisciplines to apply to the Residential Scholar Program which offers the scholar residence in the School’s beautifully restored adobe home, consisting of a living room (with a working corner fireplace), kitchen, bedroom, bath, and an enclosed porch that is ideal for a home office.
-The scholar will also have Internet throughout the complex and, except long distance calls, the Program will pay utilities.
+The School of Anthropology invites scholars from all anthropological subdisciplines to apply to the Residential Scholar Program, which offers the scholar residence in the School’s beautifully restored adobe home, consisting of a living room (with a working corner fireplace), kitchen, bedroom, bath, and an enclosed porch that is ideal for a home office.
+The scholar will also have Internet throughout the complex and, except for long distance calls, the Program will pay utilities.
 During residency, the scholar will be expected to contribute to the teaching mission in the School of Anthropology through a lecture, workshop, or other form of scholarly interaction on University main campus and to give a public lecture at the University Indian Ruin site.

 How to Apply: